 1. Completeness.
 After an application has been submitted with the requisite fees, including establishment of a Review Escrow Account under the terms of Sec.
-16-2-1 (c) of the Subdivision Ordinance, and after any required Zoning Board of Appeals approval has been obtained, the Town Planner shall accept and date an application for Planning Board

-Chair or Vice Chair, the Town Planner shall review the site plan application and accompanying materials to determine whether the application is complete or incomplete.
+16-2-1 (c) of the Subdivision Ordinance, and after any required Zoning Board of Appeals approval has been obtained, the Town Planner shall accept and date an application for Planning Board reviewissue a dated receipt to the applicant.
+In consultation with the Planning Board Chair or Vice Chair, the Town Planner shall review the site plan application and accompanying materials to determine whether the application is complete or incomplete.
 If, in consultation with the Planning Board Chair or Vice Chair, the application is preliminarily determined to be incomplete, the Town Planner shall notify the applicant in writing and shall list in the written determination the materials that must be submitted in order to make the application complete.
 If the applicant fails to submit a complete application within four (4) months of the written determination of incompletenessissued receipt date, the application shall be deemed withdrawn.
 When the Town Planner makes the preliminary determination that an application is complete, the application shall be scheduled for consideration at the next available Planning Board meeting.
 The Planning Board may require other information in addition to that required in Sec.
-19-9-4.C, The Planning Board may also request an evaluation of Submission Requirements. specific aspects of the site plan from the Conservation Commission, the Town Engineer, or others.
+19-9-4.C, Submission Requirements.
+The Planning Board may also request an evaluation of specific aspects of the site plan from the Conservation Commission, the Town Engineer, or others.
 In the event that the Planning Board requires additional information or evaluation, it may deem the application incomplete. defer making its decision until its next regular meeting.